 Compulsions are recurrent actions done in an attempt to alleviate the anxiety of the obsessive thoughts.
 For example, if someone has a fear of germs they may wash their hands multiple times, even to the point of them becoming raw.
-While these compulsive behaviors may make the obsessions go away for a short time they normally return.
+While these compulsive behaviors may make the obsessions go away for a short time, they almost always return.

 Compulsions can interfere with people’s daily life.
-They may damage relationships, create strain at their workplace, or hurt themselves due to these behaviors.
+They may damage relationships, create strain at their workplace, or even cause physical harm.
 Some common compulsions are:

-The easiest way to remember the differences between the two is that obsessions are thoughts while compulsions are behaviors.
-Obsessions lead to compulsions, which temporarily relieve the obsessions but they ultimately return.
-This creates a vicious and tiring cycle that traps people with OCD within it.
+The easiest way to differentiate between obsessions and compulsions are that obsessions are thoughts, while compulsions are behaviors.
+Obsessions lead to compulsions, which temporarily relieve the obsessions but do not remove them entirely.
+This creates a vicious and tiring cycle that traps people struggling with Obsessive Compulsive Disorder.

 While OCD is a disturbing and debilitating disorder, the good news is that OCD treatment is relatively straightforward.
 Some antidepressant or anti-anxiety medications can help, by correcting the chemical imbalance that contributes to OCD.
 In addition, certain behavioral therapies are helpful, because they give OCD patients healthy coping skills for intrusive thoughts, to replace their unhealthy compulsions.
 If you or someone you know is looking for OCD treatment options, feel free to contact us.